 - If you are in an elevator that stops between floors or the doors will not open, use the emergency phone or alarm to summon help.
 Your telephone call will be answered by Dispatch 24-hours a day.
 Help will be dispatched right away. - Never attempt to pry open the doors or overhead hatch of a stopped elevator.
-This may cause injury to you. - If the phone does not work, use a cell phone to call Campus Safety.
+This may cause injury to you or damage to the elevator mechanism. - If the phone does not work attempt to use a Cell Phone. - If the cell phone does not work bang on the doors to signal that you are in the elevator.